Jacks0nJ/PyFPT/README.md

   <img src="https://github.com/Jacks0nJ/PyFPT/blob/main/docs/images/PyFPT_logo.png?raw=true" width="500"/>
 </p>

 PyFPT is Python/Cython package to run first-passage time (FPT) simulations using importance sampling.
+An FPT problem is about finding the time taken to cross some threshold during a stochastic process.

 This package will let you numerically investigate the tail of the probability density for first passage times for a general 1D Langevin equation.

 The tail of the probability density is investigated using the method of [importance sampling](https://arxiv.org/abs/nucl-th/9809075), where a bias increases the probability of large FPTs, resulting in a sample distribution, which are then weighted to reproduce the rare events of the target distribution.
-This allows very rare events (normally needing supercomputers) to be simulate efficiently with just your laptop!
+This allows very rare events (normally needing supercomputers) to be simulated efficiently with just your laptop!

 Note, it was originally developed to find the local number of e-folds in slow-roll stochastic inflation.
 As such, analytical functionality is also included for this particular problem in the [analytics module](https://pyfpt.readthedocs.io/en/latest/analytics.html).